UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 # Problem Statement
 <p align="justify">

 There is an increase in the use of Speech Recognition systems developed by Google, Amazon, Apple and Microsoft in mobile Phones, laptops and more recently smart home devices.
 With fast advances in Machine Learning, Artificial Intelligence and Embedded Systems, these speech recognition systems are making their way into the common man's home, performing everyday tasks [1].
 However, there are always vulnerabilities in any technology.
 One such vulnerability that can be exploited to a attacker's advantage is the non-linearity of the microphones present in the COTS devices.
 Inaudible sounds (Ultrasonic frequency) can used to attack these devices by exploiting the above vulnerability.
 The original low frequency components used to modulate the ultrasound carrier are demodulated and interpreted by the SR systems due to this effect.
-The attack we choose to implement is the portable Dolphin Attack which involves attacking mobile phones and laptops by transmitting attack commands from a smart phone over a ultrasonic transducer.
+The attack we choose to implement is the portable Dolphin Attack which involves attacking mobile phones and laptops by transmitting attack commands from a smart phone over a ultrasonic transducer [2].
 This attack is relatively inexpensive and can be launched on the go.
 The damage that can be caused to the user can be both mental and monetary.
 Dolphin commands can be used to accomplish benign tasks like prank calls,order takeouts, schedule Uber and range upto malicious monetary transcations.
 We analyse different implementations of the portable Dolphin attack and evaluate the results.

 </p>